-A student may be put on academic probation if they are not finding success in their classes.
-During this period a student is expected to meet the following expectations, and failure to do so may result in the student being removed from extracurricular activities offered by the school or grade level retention.
+A student may be put on a Learning Plan if they are not finding success in their classes.
+During this period a student is expected to meet the following expectations, and failure to do so may result in further consequences.